Codiekitty.com

 Two alternatives, 666 and 257, have already been ravaged by the Lloigor possessing their superhumans.
 The solution?
 Destroy these two worlds with Chaostructors, devices that open holes to the Chaoetheric and send them back to the chaos from which they spawned.
 Not only will it stop the Lloigor from being able to infect other worlds through these two, it'll create a flaw in the alignment of the worlds and stop the Omnihedron from forming.

 Basically, the Chaoetheric is Zenith's name for the Dreamtime.
-Yeah, Morrison really likes the "overabundance of chaos and creative energies destroying the world" trope: the second Crisis in Animal Man, the Think Tank in Doom Patrol, the Omega Radiation in The Return of Bruce Wayne, now this.
+Yeah, Morrison really likes the "overabundance of chaos and creative energies destroying the world" trope: the second Crisis in Animal Man, the Think Tank in Doom Patrol, the Omega Radiation in The Return of Bruce Wayne, even Kid Eternity has these demons (fallen angels?) creating the "Chaosphere Engines" with the intent of recreating the world, now this.

 Speaking of which, what will happen in Deltaune if too many openings are made into and too much potential allowed to pour out the Dreamtime?